-- Imitating as official University communications, such as campus security, IT Helpdesk or HR/Payroll with a link requesting you to log in with your username and password
+- Imitating as official University emails, such as campus security, IT Helpdesk or HR/Payroll with a link requesting you to log in with your username and password

 - Organisations requesting confirmation of bank details

-- Claims that bank details have been compromised, or claim that you have been awarded a grant, entitled to a refund, rebate, reward or discount.
+- Claims that bank details have been compromised, or claim that you have been awarded a grant, entitled to a refund, rebate, reward, discount or donate

 How to spot phishing emails